 “Sidley has a significant commitment to achieving greater ethnic and racial diversity within the legal profession and the firm.
 We wanted to develop a program that would widen the pipeline by helping to eliminate barriers at an earlier stage in a student’s career,” said Carter Phillips, immediate former chair of the firm’s Executive Committee.
 “Our diversity committee and staff are to be congratulated for developing this creative approach.”

-Start date for LSAT prep course for June 2020 LSAT (exact dates vary by location and provider)
+Start date for LSAT prep course for June 2022 LSAT (exact dates vary by location and provider).

 Sidley Scholars Summer Seminar (Exact dates to be determined and may be subject to change.
-The program is generally hosted in Chicago, Thursday – Sunday.)
+The program is generally held in Chicago, but due to current circumstances related to COVID-19, it may be a virtual program.)

 Sidley Scholars will be selected on a competitive basis.
 To be considered as a Sidley Scholar, one must: